cryptax/cryptax.github.io/content/posts/lazyworkshopper.md

 ## Conclusion

 **I love free workshops**, and I want conferences to continue to offer free workshops.
-I attended free workshops in awesome conferences like [Hack.Lu](https://hack.lu) and [Hacktivity](https://hacktivity.com), and those workshops really helped me work in new areas or new tools I didn't know.
+I attended free workshops in awesome conferences like [Hack.Lu](https://hack.lu), [Hacktivity](https://hacktivity.com), [Pass The Salt](https://www.pass-the-salt.org/), [GreHack](https://grehack.fr), and more!
+Those workshops really helped me work in new areas or new tools I didn't know.

 Several years after, **I still remember the first workshop I followed on Radare2, or Unicorn, or Exploits on ARM64**.
 They were awesome.
 Thanks again to the Speakers (and conference organizers) who made them possible.

 Attending a free workshop? **Please show respect to the speaker: come with your laptop prepared, and do your best on the labs**.
 Your Speaker spent days/weeks preparing the workshop for you, you can give him/her in return 2 hours of your attention.